tc39/notes/meetings/2018-09/sept-25.md

 KG: You would follow this algorithm until something weird happens.
 If something does happen, you're free to fall back onto your own process.

-LBR: Should we follow the stage process?
+LEO: Should we follow the stage process?
 I think it follows the normative process.

 DE: I'd be ok with a normative PR with an implementation with changes.

-LBR: Metrics as well.
+LEO: Metrics as well.

 KG: I'm fine with the stage process.
 Up until 2 years ago, all the implementations differed.
 Now we have the potential to change it.